-In April, 2018, Hoppie and the Ministers of Soul opened for the James Hunter Six at the Harvester Performance Center in Rocky Mt, VA.
+In April, 2018, Hoppie and the Ministers of Soul opened for the James Hunter Six at the Harvester Performance Center in Rocky Mt, VA, where he will also be opening for Paul Thorn in November, 2018.
 He has also performed or appeared with Delbert McClinton, Rod Price of Foghat, Mac Gayden, Tommy Two Tone, Jimmy Hall of Wet Willie, Ronnie Milsap, Wayne Perkins, Tommy Castro, Tab Benoit, John Mayall, Sonia Data, Goose Creek Symphony, Gatemouth Brown, Miranda Louise, and The Kentucky Headhunters, among others.

 When he and Tommy Castro shared the lineup on the 26th Legendary Rhythm and Blues Cruise in 2016, Castro remarked, “That finger pickin’ thing you got goin’ on is great.
 Keep doin’ that!”
 As Hoppie’s intricate, scorching guitar licks continue to garner him as many accolades as his superb, heartfelt vocals, Castro’s observation was on point.

-Since moving to the Blue Ridge Mountains, Hoppie has released 6 CDs: “Hoppie Songs”, Fat Daddy’s Band, “Live and Lovin’ It”, and with The Ministers of Soul, “Hoppie Vaughan and The Ministers of Soul Work”, “Meansville Road”, “Simple as That”, and “Living the Dream”.
+Since moving to the Blue Ridge Mountains, Hoppie has released 7 CDs: “Hoppie Songs”, Fat Daddy’s Band, “Live and Lovin’ It”, and with The Ministers of Soul, “Hoppie Vaughan and The Ministers of Soul Work”, “Meansville Road”, “Simple as That”, “Living the Dream”, and "Patient Man".